SJ429/PythonIntro/README.md

  Read each row of data after the header
     for row in csvreader:
+Then iterate through each line to perform calculations and write the results to a new csv file.

 PyBank’s dataset is composed of two columns: `Date` and `Profit/Losses`.